infobloxopen/themis/README.md

 User can define her custom type based on **flags** metatype.
 A value of the type can be any combination of listed flags.
 PDP allows to define up to 64 flags for a type.
 Values can't appear in request or returned as obligations.

 ## Policies
 PDP uses YAML based language (YAML Abstract Syntax Tree or YAST) or JSON based language (JSON Abstract Syntax Tree or JAST) to define **policies** and specifically constructed JSON to define local **content**  (JSON Content or JCON).
-YAST can be converted to JAST (and vise versa) with any YAML to JSON convertor.
+YAST can be converted to JAST (and vise versa) with any YAML to JSON converter.

 ### Root
 Any **policies** definition consists of policies (required), attributes (optional) and types (optional) sections.
 Policies section contains root **policy** or **policy set**. **Policy** holds rules under its "rules" field while **policy set** is able to contain both inner policies or policy sets under its "policies" field.
 For example: